 Spinal Galant Reflex

 So now that we know our child’s bedwetting could be attributed to a primitive reflex that did not “disappear” as they grew older, which one is it?
-There are several, which we will discuss in future articles.
 Bedwetting is usually a sign that your child has retained the Spinal Galant Reflex.
-This reflex is usually found when touching the lower back of your child’s spine.
+This reflex is typically found when touching the lower back of your child’s spine.
 Without going into all the nitty gritty details behind the Spinal Galant Reflex, it is the reflex that hinders bladder and bowel movement control.
 It can be triggered by light pressure on the lower back that causes uncontrollable spinal movement, which could mean that even your child’s bed sheets could activate urination, causing bedwetting long after your child is already potty trained.

 If your child still has the Spinal Galant Reflex present, it could be the answer to why your child continues to wet the bed at night.
-Now it is a matter of getting them the right help with the right exercises to make the reflex disappear so they can maintain that bladder control.
-Some of the recommendations listed above on the Internet will most likely not work if your child struggles with some of these primitive reflexes and it is very likely you will continue to see academic delays to go along with it.
+Now it is a matter of getting them the right help to integrate the reflex so they can maintain their bladder control.
+Some of the recommendations listed above on the Internet will most likely not work if your child struggles with some of these primitive reflexes and you may also see academic delays to go along with it.

 For more information about the Spinal Galant Reflex and other reflexes, read Sally Goddard Blythe’s book, The Well Balanced Child.

 How to test your child for the Spinal Galant Reflex